Cilantro Lime Rice

 A bowl of cilantro lime rice with lime wedges for garnish.

-Better than Chipotle – Don’t get me wrong, Chipotle’s cilantro lime rice is good, but this homemade version is even better.
+My cilantro lime rice is so easy to make and you only need 4 ingredients (5 if you use broth) to make it.
+You may already have them on hand too!
+This recipe rivals Chipotle’s cilantro lime rice, but this homemade version is even better.
 Plus, it’s more affordable and you don’t have have to wait in line to get it.

 Ingredients used to make cilantro lime rice